alphagov/paas-tech-docs/source/documentation/index.md

     - Python
     - Ruby
     - static HTML/CSS/Javascript site

+    >The [.NET Core buildpack](https://docs.cloudfoundry.org/buildpacks/dotnet-core/index.html) [external link] is only available as a custom buildpack.

 [Cloud Foundry buildpacks](/#buildpacks) provide runtime and framework support for your application.
 For most languages, you will need to provide configuration files to describe your app’s dependencies.
 Most buildpacks will support a limited range of versions of the language.